-(Sen) - The Geminid Meteor Shower is considered among many astronomers to be the most reliable of the annual meteor showers and in 2012 it will be even better.
-The Geminids are the last of the meteor showers of this year and peak on the evening of December 13/14.
+Sen—The Geminid meteor shower is considered among many astronomers to be the most reliable of the annual meteor showers with bright persistent shooting stars.
+The Geminids are the last of the meteor showers of the year and peak on the evening of December 13/14.

-Meteor rates could be as much as 60 or more meteors per hour with good observing conditions.
+Meteor rates could be as much as 60 or more meteors per hour at its peak with dark clear skies.
 There should also be good opportunities to see meteors - also known as 'shooting stars' - a day or so either side of the peak and a few days leading up to it.

 Geminid meteors are typically pieces of grit and rock which speed through space at tens or hundreds of kilometres a second and when they enter the Earth’s atmosphere they burn up, creating bright streaks across the sky.
 Geminids can be brighter and usually slower than meteors from showers such as the Leonids and Perseids and have long persistent trails.
 The Geminids get their name from the constellation from where they appear to originate, also known as the radiant, in the constellation of Gemini.